 What the data shows

-This last point matters.
-The transition period, not post-menopause, is when the professional impact is most severe.
-And it is precisely during this period that many women are at peak professional responsibility - senior roles, leadership positions, high-stakes projects, managing teams, running businesses.
-The timing of maximum biological disruption and maximum professional demand is not coincidental.
-It is the structural reality of women's professional trajectories.
+What matters is the overlap.
+Women in this age range are often at peak professional responsibility - senior roles, leadership positions, high-stakes projects, managing teams, running businesses.
+The timing of maximum biological disruption and maximum professional demand is the structural reality of women's professional trajectories.

 The estimated economic cost of menopause-related work impairment in the United States is over two billion dollars annually.
 The individual cost - in lost career momentum, reduced earning potential, and abandoned professional ambitions - is harder to quantify but almost certainly higher in aggregate.